the-bucketless/nhl-data/README.md

 The data is split into separate files to meet GitHub file size limits.
 Single games may be spread across more than one file.

 Data issues notes:
-- puck not in net: Leaving a mragin of error of 0.5 feet, the puck at no point enters the net
+- puck not in net: Leaving a margin of error of 0.5 feet, the puck at no point enters the net
   - awarded goal: Penalty shot on an empty net
   - faceoff: Data shows the subsequent faceoff after the goal
   - margin of error: Puck doesn't enter the net, but is close while still outside the 0.5 ft margin of error